Last updated

 Credit: Freedom Mobile

-Freedom Mobile's network is small compared with Telus, covering just 1.34% of the country and reaching 31% of Canadians.
-As you might expect, the Freedom network is mostly confined to metropolitan areas of British Columbia, Alberta, and Ontario.
-Freedom customers still receive coverage outside of those areas, though, through partner networks, though speeds are throttled and, as such, are much slower than the 5G and 4G LTE speeds customers experience when operating on the Freedom network.
+Freedom Mobile's network has comparable coverage to Telus thanks to its latest expansion.
+Now offering coverage to 99% of Canadians, Freedom Mobile's 5G network does pale when compared to Telus.
+As you might expect, Freedom Mobile's 5G is offered within metropolitan areas such as Vancouver, Alberta, and the Greater Toronto Area.
+Freedom customers still receive coverage outside of those areas thanks to the use of partner networks.
+Unfortunately, speeds are throttled and are slower than the 5G and 4G LTE speeds customers experience when operating on Freedom Mobile's network.

-If you're looking to see what Freedom's coverage looks like in your neck of the woods, you can use the interactive map below to zoom in on your particular address.
+If you're looking to see Freedom's coverage around your area, you can use the interactive map below to zoom in on your address and neighborhood.

 Carriers that use Telus towers

-Koodo Mobile and Public Mobile are MVNOs (sometimes called "flanker brands") operating on the Telus network.
-Koodo and Public customers receive the same coverage as they would on a Telus plan, though their monthly bills are often much, much lower.
+Koodo Mobile and Public Mobile are MVNOs (or at times "flanker brands") operating on the Telus network.
+Koodo and Public customers receive the same coverage as they would on a Telus plan.
+However, these carriers offer lower monthly bills for their plans.

 #1